fabianaapateanu/training-testng-basics-practice/README.md

 * value="chrome"
 * value="safari"

+## Parallel use of WebDriver
+For being able to run the tests in parallel and having another instance of WebDriver available we have added in `CustomDriver.java` the thread safe driver usage:

+`private static ThreadLocal<WebDriver> myDriver = new ThreadLocal<WebDriver>();`

 ## Running the Demos
 1. You will need to create yourself a valid GitHub account
 2. For login tests you will need to use the data providers with the User object, which is